fodela/Data-Structure-and-Algorithm/tricks_and_hacks.md

 print('\n'.join(map(str,list(output))))
 '''

-## defaultdict from the collecitons module
+## defaultdict from the collections module

 Automatically add a key to the dictionary for you if the key is not already inside the dictionary.
 Helps avoid keyErrors